Lipstick Building: 2010s to present

 Metropolitan 885 Third Avenue LLC defaulted on its first mortgage loan in 2010, and RBC sued that June to foreclose on the building.
 Metropolitan filed for bankruptcy that November.
 Argentine group Inversiones y Representaciones Sociedad Anónima (IRSA) and the Marciano Investment Group acquired majority ownership of the building in a deal that valued the building at $395 million.
 SL Green consolidated its ownership of the underlying land, which was valued at $352 million.
 Despite the Madoff controversy, the building was still more than 90 percent occupied after IRSA and Marciano's acquisition.
-Some vacant office space was used for an art show in 2011, and the lobby hosted an exhibition on Philip Johnson's work the next year.
-A cafe had opened within the building's lobby in 2010; it was replaced in 2014 by the Crimson & Rye restaurant, operated by chef Charlie Palmer.
+Law firm Reitler Kailas & Rosenblatt LLP became a tenant in 2009, initially leasing the 20th floor and expanding to the 21st floor in 2021.Some vacant office space was used for an art show in 2011, and the lobby hosted an exhibition on Philip Johnson's work the next year.
+A cafe opened within the building's lobby in 2010; it was replaced in 2014 by the Crimson & Rye restaurant, operated by chef Charlie Palmer.
 To attract tenants, IRSA and Marciano hired architectural firm Gensler to redesign some of the office space.
 The owners then leased out the space as prebuilt offices, each with a few thousand square feet.

 Herald Square Properties, the building's managing agent, reported in 2014 that there was demand for full stories within the building.
 By the next year, the building was 97 percent leased, including all of Madoff's old space.
 SL Green sold a controlling stake in the ground lease to Ceruzzi Properties and SMI USA for $453 million in October 2015.
 The sale, which helped fund SL Green's purchase of 11 Madison Avenue, was finalized the next February.
 Ceruzzi, SMI USA, and SL Green owned 78.9 percent of the site, sharing the remainder with another owner.
 Ceruzzi leased the land back to IRSA and obtained a $272 million, four-year loan from Credit Suisse in 2017.
 The building continued to attract tenants such as hedge fund Alden Global Capital and law firm Noerr.
 Latham and Watkins announced in 2018 that it would relocate to 1271 Avenue of the Americas, vacating a majority of 885 Third Avenue's office space.
 Amid a weakening Argentine economy, IRSA and Marciano opted not to exercise their option to buy the land under 885 Third Avenue in 2019.
 Instead, Ceruzzi placed the land for sale the same year.